intel/unet/README.md

 ## Multi-Node Execution

 We use an Ansible's playbook function to automate Multi-Node execution.
-This playbook will be run from the parameter server but, before running, two files must be edited:
+This playbook will be run from the parameter server.

-1. The inventory file, `inv.yml`, must be edited to reflect the current cluster spec.
-Replace the IP's listed under `[worker]` with your worker node IP's.
-Do not change the IP under `[ps]` as this is the default localhost IP and will be used to initiate training on the parameter server.

-2. Update the `dir_in` variable in `run_distributed_training.sh` to the full path to your cloned `unet` repo on all workers.
-Note: the `unet` repo must be cloned to the same location on all workers and parameter servers.

-Once these modifications have been made, run the command `sh run_distributed_training.sh` to initiate training.
+To initiate training, enter the command `./run_distributed_training.sh` in this cloned repo.

 This command will run the `distributed_train.yml` playbook and initiate the following:

+1. Create the `inv.yml` file from the addresses listed in `settings_dist.py`.
-1. Synchronize all files from the `unet` directory on the parameter server to the `unet` directories on the workers.
+2. Synchronize all files from the `unet` directory on the parameter server to the `unet` directories on the workers.
-2. Start the parameter server with the following command:
+3. Start the parameter server with the following command:

 ```
 Parameter Server:	numactl -p 1 python train_dist.py --job_name="ps" --task_index=0
 ```

-3. Run the `Distributed.sh` bash script on all the workers, which executes a run command on each worker:
+4. Run the `Distributed.sh` bash script on all the workers, which executes a run command on each worker:

 ```
 Worker 0:	numactl -p 1 python train_dist.py --job_name="worker" --task_index=0